White House adviser says China virus to delay U.S. export surge from trade deal

 “Chipmakers are not going to be affected that much.
 Pharmaceuticals probably will be affected much more.
 Some things are kind of in the middle, when you get to automobiles and auto parts.”

-Most of the active ingredients used to make prescription drugs sold in the United States are sourced from China.
+U.S. pharmaceutical makers now rely on China for most of the active ingredients used in their prescription drugs, from antibiotics to heart medications, according to the U.S.-China Economic and Security Review Commission.

-Reporting by David Lawder, Susan Heavey and Makini Brice; Editing by Bernadette Baum and Bill Berkrot
+Reporting by David Lawder, Susan Heavey and Makini Brice; Editing by Bernadette Baum, Bill Berkrot and Jonathan Oatis